Problem Set 1, Data Engineering in ArcGIS Pro

 • Display your sampling locations symbolized by the median of daily mean SO2 concentrations, using the default symbology generated by the Data Engineering interface.

-• Make a screen grab of the map and histogram and add it to your Word document.
+• Make a screen grab (Shift-Win-S)of the map and histogram and add it to your Word document.
 Be sure the legend for the SO2 concentration layer is visible.
+(It doesn’t have to be pretty; this is to check your work…)

 • Include a sentence or two interpreting what you see with respect to any spatial patterns in the SO2 concentration values.

-Figure 5.2: Distribution of Mean Median Annual SO2 Concentrations, North Carolina Area
+- Figure 5.2: Distribution of Median Annual SO2 Concentrations, North Carolina Area

 • Adjust your histogram of median annual SO2 concentrations so it shows a histogram for features in the map's extent.